-Zoom Active – Setting value should be checked (on).
+Zoom Active – Setting value should be checked (on)

 Zoom API Key - This value is client specific, should be provided by or gathered for each client.

 Zoom client/api secret - This value is client specific, should be provided by or gathered for each client.